damianhakert/damianhakert.github.io/source/_posts/2014-12-18-my-first-months-at-gitlab-bv.markdown

 not knowing something.

-Before Haydn and I joined the team, a normal day of work would start with the Team Call, but since both of us are on the other side of the Atlantic, this meeting was moved towards the end of the for those in Europe, so the guys in the Americas could start the day with the Team Call.
+Before Haydn and I joined the team, a normal day of work would start with the Team Call, but since both of us are on the other side of the Atlantic, this meeting was moved towards the end of the day for those in Europe, so the guys in the Americas could start the day with the Team Call.
 Here we discuss the most important topics of the day, like any outstanding issues, new features or comments from the community and our clients.
 This call is intended to inform everyone of what the others are doing and to ask questions to the whole team.